Mont Cenis Pass Railway: Inspection

-Testing & final opening April–June 1868
+Testing and final opening, April–June 1868

 On 20 April, after a lot of work, a test train carrying 25 tons was taken from St Michel to Susa, returning the following day.
-On the 23rd another engine did the return journey within the day, taking 5 ½ hours to run the length including one hour of stoppages.
-A Franco-Italian commission did a thorough check 28 April to 2 May.
-They specified some interlocking but otherwise gave permission to open for goods traffic immediately with passenger traffic after 15 successful days of goods traffic.
+On the 23rd, another engine did the return journey within the day, taking 5 ½ hours to run the length, including one hour of stoppages.
+A Franco-Italian commission did a thorough check from 28 April to 2 May.
+They specified some interlocking, but otherwise gave permission to open for goods traffic immediately, with passenger traffic after 15 successful days of goods traffic.

 The trial period was completed on 2 June.
 The promoters began to arrive in mid-May.
-At 11.30 on 23 May they enjoyed a celebratory journey from Susa to St Michel.
-The party of 54 included Blount, Brogden, Buddicom, Fell, Cutbill, Bell, Blake, Alexander, Barnes, Gohierre, Desbrière, Crampton, Count Arrivabene and Signor Milla the Italian government commissioner.
+At 11:30 on 23 May, they enjoyed a celebratory journey from Susa to St Michel.
+The party of 54 included Blount, Brogden, Buddicom, Fell, Cutbill, Bell, Blake, Alexander, Barnes, Gohierre, Desbrière, Crampton, Count Arrivabene, and Signor Milla, the Italian government commissioner.
 The Times and the Morning Post were represented.
 The public opening was announced for 8 June.

-Once again it did not happen but this time the problem was coordination with the main railways.
-The actual first passenger train ran from Susa at 7.20 am on 15 June 1868.
+Once again it did not happen, but this time the problem was coordination with the main railways.
+The actual first passenger train ran from Susa at 7:20 am on 15 June 1868.

 By 1 April, the tunnel boring amounted to 8,159 metres with 4,061 to go.